GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

-The max-stage exceedance-rate curve derived from the random scenarios is
+The exceedance-rate curve derived from the random scenarios is similar to the
-similar to the PTHA18 result, but there is some error due to the limited number
+PTHA18 result, but there is some error due to the limited number of samples
-of samples (see figure below).
-As we increase the number of random scenarios
+(see figure below).
+As we increase the number of random scenarios per
-per magnitude, the accuracy will improve (on average) until the difference is
+magnitude, the accuracy will improve (on average) until the difference is
 negligible.
 In this sense the random sample is statistically consistent with
 the PTHA18.
 ![plot of chunk ptha18_tonga_point_plot1](figure/ptha18_tonga_point_plot1-1.png)